 - Access to member-only webinars

 - Opportunities to serve on committees that provide direct feedback to ACT

 - Professional development opportunities

 Need to update your membership information?
-Email us at email@example.com or use the form:
+Please complete the Update Membership form below:

 A National Network

 Creating intersections of ideas and issues crucial to education and workplace success.

 ACT State Organizations works closely with grassroots volunteers across the country.
 Below, learn more about the five regional districts, the district manager assigned to each, and a sampling of research relevant to each state.

 - Represented in all 50 states and the District of Columbia

 - 5 districts, each with a district manager who serves as the facilitator for council members wthin their district and maintains a direct connection to ACT